dvmizew/esp32-fm-radio/README.md

 For this project I used PlatformIO IDE.
 <br>
 The code is written in C++ and uses the Arduino framework.

 ### Libraries
-- TEA5767 for FM radio
+- TEA5767 library for FM radio
 - Adafruit SSD1306 for OLED display control
 - Adafruit GFX for graphics
 - LVGL for GUI design (follow this [instructions](https://docs.lvgl.io/8.3/get-started/platforms/arduino.html#configure-lvgl))